Mollyrs/demo4_hashpipe/README.md

 ```
 On this machine, we have 2 NUMA nodes named with socket 0 and 1, socket 0 has 6 dual cores which includes cpu 0-5 and 12-17, socket 1 includes cpu 6-11 and 18-23.
 There are 5 Ethernet interfaces on this machine, and the relationships with cpus are shown in the second part.
 There is one GPU on this machine can access from cpu 6-11 and 18-23 directly.
 In Hashpipe, we can bind and unbind(also known as mask) a process or a thread to a CPU or a range of CPUs, so that the process or thread will execute only on the designated CPU or CPUs rather than any CPU.
-To do this, you can use -c option to assign a particular cpu to a thread:
+To do this, you can use -c option to assign a particular CPU to a thread:
 ```javascript
 -c 18 demo4_net_thread -c 19 demo4_gpu_thread -c 20 demo4_output_thread
 ```